 Hearing him voice support for the programming simply from the perspective of reducing problems for staff and making their job easier made me think of how ridiculous it is that the “higher ups” in TDCJ have never allowed this programming on Death Row until now.
 It's here now though and that's what matters.
 There is surely plenty of information online about these two initial programs, but here is a little info that I've gained from reading through the materials today:

 The Daily Choice workbook is divided into daily lessons that we have to study and complete.
 Each day we will do a short writing assignment.
 This is a very serious 90-day program.
 Some lines from the Intro:

-“The Overcomers Recovery Support Program based on a 90-day recovery workbook.
-A Daily Choice is established with Christ as its solid foundation.
+“The Overcomers Recovery Support Program based on a 90-day recovery workbook, A Daily Choice, is established with Christ as its solid foundation.
 It is a program that works!
 People of all ages are being released from addictions to drugs, alcohol, smoking, gambling, codependency issues, eating disorders, sex addictions, violence and criminal behaviors.
-They're learning to overcome bitterness, jealousy, the need to manipulate, and feelings of inferiority.
+They are learning to overcome bitterness, jealousy, the need to manipulate, and feelings of inferiority.
 Through daily lessons, memory verses, and weekly support meetings, participants are regaining self respect and taking control of the future!”

 Bridges to Life:

 The Restoring Peace book is 190 pages divided into 13 chapters.
 The accompanying Self Study Guide is 76 pages divided into 14 chapters of week-long lessons that require study and written assignments.
 This is also a very serious program that will last about 90-100 days.
 It is indeed Faith-Based and Christian oriented but they note that the program isn't intended to “proselytize and convert participants to a particular view or religion”.
 Here are the listed Goals and Objectives of the Bridges to Life program: